mongodb/docs/source/includes/troubleshooting/upgrade/illegal-reflective-access.rst

-This warning displays due to the version of the :gh:`Guice library
+This warning displays due to the version of the `Guice library
-</google/guice>` that |onprem| uses.
+<https://github.com/google/guice>`__ that |onprem| uses.
 You can safely ignore this warning.